FishFoxFederation/ft_vox/docs/pages/thread.md

 # Threads Architecture {#threads}

+[TOC]

-Our design is the fruit of a lot of discussions and headaches. \
+Our design is the fruit of a lot of discussions and headaches.
 It is based on 4 "control" threads + a thread pool for parallel tasking.

-[TOC]
+All of the control threads inherit the AThreadWrapper class